 The exam is assessed according to the 7-point grading scale by an internal examiner.
 The student is given one overall grade.
-The exam is assessed as follows: the animation assignment holds the main priority and the oral exam the secondary.
+The exam is assessed as follows: the animation assignment and the written workflow analysis are assessed as a whole.